 Step12: If target AMF re-allocation is executed in step 3, the selected final target AMF, i.e. T-AMF, invoke Namf_Communication_RelocateUEContext Response (Cause, N2 information necessary for S-AMF to send Handover Command to S-RAN including Target to Source transparent container, N2 SM information (PDU Sessions failed to setup list, N3 DL forwarding Information), PCF ID, PCF reselected indication, target AMF ID) to the initial AMF.
 The cause indicates whether the Relocate UE Context (hand-Over) succeeded or failed.
 If the target NG RAN has rejected the Handover Request in step 10, the cause indicates a failure due to RAN rejection.
 The target AMF ID is used for S-AMF to transfer RAN Status to T-AMF directly.
 Based on the receiving Namf_Communication_RelocateUEContext Response, the initial AMF invokes Namf_Communication_CreateUEContext Response.

-RelocateUEContext service operation is supported in EPS to 5GS handover using N26 interface with AMF re-allocation in clause 4.11.1.2.2 of 3GPP TS 23.502, CT4 has identified the following issues to reuse the service operation in AMF relocation in Inter PLMN handover procedure:
+The RelocateUEContext service operation is supported in EPS to 5GS handover using N26 interface with AMF re-allocation in clause 4.11.1.2.2 of 3GPP TS 23.502, CT4 has identified the following issues to reuse the service operation in AMF relocation in Inter PLMN N2 handover procedure:

-- extend the RelocateUEContext service operation to support several parameters received in CreateUEContext service operation;
+- this would require to extend the RelocateUEContext service operation to support several parameters received in CreateUEContext service operation;

+- this would require significant changes to the target AMF implementation since the call flows are very different for the inter-system and intra-system handovers;

-- cause backward compatibility issue as mandatory IE defined in RelocateUEContext is not needed for AMF relocation in Inter PLMN handover procedure.
+- this would cause backward compatibility issue as mandatory IE defined in RelocateUEContext is not needed for AMF relocation in Inter PLMN handover procedure.

 Based on these, CT4 has agreed the attached CR to reuse the CreateUEContext service operation instead of the RelocateUEContext service operation.
-CT4 would like SA2 to review it and updated the impacted specification if the implementation in CT4 is workable.
+CT4 would like SA2 to consider aligning the stage 2 specification.

 2. Actions: